iampiyushsingh/Vityarthi_Project_25BAI11043/README.md

 ## Notes

-- The model requires training before recommendations
+- Run training first or recommendations won't work
-- Mood categories are fixed: Happy, Sad, Angry, Calm
+- Moods are fixed to these four: Happy, Sad, Angry, Calm
-- All model files are saved for quick predictions without retraining
+- After training once the .pkl files stick around, no need to retrain every session
-- Model files are excluded from Git due to size — regenerate with `python main.py train`
+- I put model/*.pkl in .gitignore — they're too big for GitHub, just run `python main.py train` to get them back

 ## Key Functions

-- `preprocess()`: Loads and cleans raw track data, assigns mood labels
+- `preprocess()`: reads the raw CSV, drops bad rows and stamps a mood on each track
-- `train_pipeline()`: Trains and saves the Random Forest model
+- `train_pipeline()`: runs the full training pipeline and saves the model to disk
-- `run_recommendation()`: Returns mood-based song recommendations
+- `run_recommendation()`: takes a mood input and gives back matching songs
-- `get_logger()`: Sets up console and file logging
+- `get_logger()`: sets up logging so you can see what's happening and check logs later
-- `save_model()` / `load_model()`: Handles model persistence
+- `save_model()` / `load_model()`: saves and loads the .pkl files

 ## License